Length orthospectrum of convex bodies on flat tori: Abstract

 \section{Abstract}

-In analogy with the study of Pollicott-Ruelle resonances on negatively curved manifolds, we define anisotropic Sobolev spaces that are well-adapted to the analysis of the geodesic vector field on the flat torus $\T^d$.
+In analogy with the study of Pollicott-Ruelle resonances on negatively curved manifolds, we define anisotropic Sobolev spaces that are well-adapted to the analysis of the geodesic vector field associated with any translation invariant Finsler metric on the torus $\mathbb{T}^d$.
 Among several applications of this functional point of view, we study properties of geodesics that are orthogonal to two convex subsets of $\T^d$ (i.e. projection of the boundaries of strictly convex bodies of $\mathbb{R}^d$).
-Associated to the set of lengths of such orthogeodesics, we define a geometric Epstein function and prove its meromorphic continuation.
+Associated with the set of lengths of such orthogeodesics, we define a geometric Epstein function and prove its meromorphic continuation.
 We compute its residues in terms of intrinsic volumes of the convex sets.
-We also prove Poisson-type summation formulas relating the set of lengths of orthogeodesics and the spectrum of magnetic Laplacians.
+We also prove Poisson-type summation formulae relating the set of lengths of orthogeodesics and the spectrum of magnetic Laplacians.